verhas/BLOG/exception_no_stack/ARTICLE.md

 situation.
 We use object fields for the purpose.

 Although there is no limit for the data an exception can carry, it usually does not contain more than a message, and the stack trace.
-There is room, as defined in the class `Throwable`, for other parameters, like the exception that was causing the current one (`getCause()`), or an array of suppressed exceptions (`getSuppressed()`).
+There is room - as defined in the class `Throwable` - for other parameters, like the exception that was causing the current one (`getCause()`), or an array of suppressed exceptions (`getSuppressed()`).
 They are rarely used, presumably because developers are not aware of these features and because most cases are simple and do not need these possibilities.
-We will have a look at these possibilities in this article so that you will not belong to the group of those ignorant developers who do not use these methods only because they are not aware of it.
+We will have a look at these possibilities in this article so that you will not belong to the group of ignorant developers who do not use these methods only because they are not aware of them.

 We have a sample application.
-It is a bit more than just throwing and catching an exception.
-Throwing and catching and exception and doing something in the `catch` branch that lets the code to continue is simple and is explained in the tutorial you have read when learning to program in Java the first time.
+It is a bit more than just throwing, catching and handling an exception in the `catch` branch that lets the code to continue.
+That is simple and is explained in the tutorial you have read when learning to program in Java the first time.

 Our sample application will be a bit more complex.
 We will list the files in a directory, read the lines, and count the number of `wtf` strings.
 This way we automate the code review process quality measurement (joking).
 It is said that the